FBI's Comey: Republicans also hacked by Russia

 The 17 US intelligence agencies already issued a statement in October expressing their unanimous assessment that Moscow had probed state election voting centers and penetrated the email accounts of Democratic groups and individuals.
 Much of that information was made public through the organization WikiLeaks, lead by Julian Assange.

-In classified and declassified reports released last week, they outlined their findings that Russian President Vladimir Putin not directly ordered the "influence campaign."
+In classified and declassified reports released last week, they outlined their findings that Putin directly ordered the "influence campaign."

 Republicans and Democrats both called for a thorough investigation into Russia's hacking of the presidential election Tuesday, reaffirming their confidence in US intelligence agencies' findings even as President-elect Donald Trump has continued to downplay them.